Below are answers to some of the most frequently asked questions about LIGO.

 You might now ask, "how is this possible if such events are so rare in our galaxy?"

-If LIGO couldn't hear anything outside of our own galaxy (say beyond 80,000 light years), we would probably have to wait a very long time to detect a gravitational wave.
-But LIGO’s advanced detectors can hear thousands of times father away than this, listening for gravitational wave vibrations from galaxies hundreds of millions of light years away.
+If LIGO couldn't sense events happening outside of our own galaxy (beyond about 80,000 light years), we would probably have to wait a very long time to detect a gravitational wave from a binary neutron star (BNS) merger.
+But LIGO’s advanced detectors can sense thousands of times farther away than this, and are primed to detect gravitational waves originating in galaxies as far as 200 million light years away (the August 2017 BNS event occurred in a galaxy 130 million light years away).

 If gravitational waves exert such tiny changes on Earth, why are they important?

 Gravitational waves probably won't be useful in helping us understand processes on the Earth, but they will help us understand processes that occur in outer space, such as the collisions of pairs of black holes.
-We've already learned a lot from our very first detection, such as
+We've already learned a lot:

-(b) black holes with masses about 30 times that of the sun also exist
+(b) black holes with masses about 30 times that of the Sun also exist (astronomers are working to understand how to make such black holes)

-Neither of these facts were known before LIGO's historic detection!
+Neither of these facts were known before LIGO's historic first detection.

-The knowledge that astronomers gain from measuring gravitational waves could also improve our understanding of space, time, matter, energy, and the interactions between all of these things.
-In so doing, this field of study could revolutionize humanity’s knowledge and understanding of the nature of existence itself.
+The knowledge that astronomers gain from measuring gravitational waves could also improve our understanding of space, time, matter, energy, and their interactions.
+In so doing, we could revolutionize humanity’s knowledge and understanding of the nature of existence itself.
 Also, LIGO's impact on science in general will reach far beyond just the fields of astronomy and astrophysics.
-To learn even more, visit Why Detect Them? in Learn More.
+For more on that topic, visit Why Detect Them? in Learn More.

 What kinds of information can gravitational waves provide?

-Gravitational waves will provide a test of Einstein's theory of general relativity under extreme conditions of gravity where it has never before been tested.
+More esoterically, gravitational waves will provide a test of Einstein's theory of general relativity under extreme conditions of gravity where it has never before been tested.
 They will also give us more information about the unimaginably dense form of matter that makes up neutron stars.
-Neutron stars contain more matter than our sun packed into a sphere the size of a city--about 10 km (6 mi.) across.
-These objects are so dense that a person weighing 150 lb (68 kg) on Earth would weigh 21,000,000,000,000 pounds (9,545,000,000,000 kg) on a neutron star!
+Neutron stars contain more matter than our Sun packed into a sphere the size of a city--about 10 km (6 mi.) across.
+These objects are so dense and their gravity so immense that a person weighing 150 lbs.
+(68 kg) on Earth would weigh 21,000,000,000,000 lbs.
+(9,545,000,000,000 kg) on a neutron star!
 Packed so closely and densely together, the matter that makes up a neutron star is called "degenerate matter", which is not well understood.
 LIGO will help improve our understanding of degenerate matter.

 Gravitational waves will also tell us about how many objects like black holes and neutron stars exist in the Universe.
-They will give us insight into what happens during some of the Universe's most violent explosions such as supernovae and gamma ray bursts.
-Someday, gravitational waves might even allow us to listen to what was happening in the earliest moments of the Universe, when it was so dense and hot that no light could move around.
-Any photons emitted during that time were long ago absorbed by a plasma of hot ions, but gravitational waves from that era could travel directly to us on Earth with little interference from the matter in the Universe.
-For a longer list of ways in which LIGO data will contribute to science, read the answer to the above question, "How does LIGO use the data that it collects?"
+They will give us insight into what happens during some of the Universe's most violent explosions.
+Someday, gravitational waves might even allow us to understand what was happening in the earliest moments of the Universe when it was so dense and hot that no light could move around.
+Any photons emitted during that time were long ago absorbed by a plasma of hot ions, but gravitational waves from that era could travel directly to Earth with little interference from the matter in the Universe.

 What discoveries does LIGO hope to make?

-LIGO's historic 2015 detection of two colliding black holes will open up a new field of astrophysics.
-Whether gravitational waves are detected from colliding black holes, supernovae, remnant radiation from the Big Bang, or even just the tiniest imperfections on rapidly spinning ultra-dense neutron stars, the amount of potentially new fundamental knowledge of the extreme Universe (extreme because we’re studying extreme forces of gravity, extreme explosions, and extreme collisions) that we stand to gain is astounding.
-Even better, as with any science, the best rewards come from discovering things we never knew before nor could even have imagined.
-As with every other time we've looked up at the sky in a different way, be it through infrared, x-ray, or gamma-ray goggles, we will almost certainly be surprised and intrigued by what we didn’t expect to find once gravitational wave astronomy becomes its own genuine field of inquiry.
+LIGO's historic 2015 detection of two colliding black holes, and its paradigm-shifting detection of colliding neutron stars in 2017 has opened up a new field of astrophysics.
+Whether gravitational waves are detected from colliding black holes, supernovae, remnant radiation from the Big Bang, or even just the tiniest imperfections on rapidly spinning ultra-dense neutron stars, the amount of potentially new fundamental knowledge of the extreme Universe that we stand to gain is enormous.
+Even better, as with any science, the best rewards come from discovering things we never knew about, could never have imagined, or simply do not understand.
+As with every other time we've looked up at the sky in a different way, be it through infrared, X-ray, or gamma-ray goggles, we will almost certainly be inspired and intrigued by what we didn’t expect to find.